aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 Method 2 (Blank Flash):

 1. Don't try.
 Not working.
 You might make the situation worse.
 All files aren't present.
-2. Blanklash won't work unless Motorola releases programmer.bin
+2. Blanklash won't work unless Motorola releases the signed files.
+It's not worth of my time to sit and sign the files with proper checksum.
+SORRY!
+3. Those of you who already tried will most probably have to replace motherboard due to bootloader/SoC internal damage.

 Method 3 (eMMC Software Download):